jburzynski/TypeGenDocs/source/overview.rst

         }
     }

 After building your project, type :code:`TypeGen generate` into the Package Manager Console (you might have to restart Visual Studio), or :code:`dotnet typegen generate` in the system console if you're using TypeGen .NET CLI tool.
+If you're using generation specs, you should also add your spec(s) in `tgconfig.json` under the `generationSpecs` parameter (more details in :doc:`CLI | configuration file section <cli>`).

 This will generate a single TypeScript file (named *product-dto.ts*) in your project directory.
 The file will look like this: